-Kelly-Moore began in 1946 when William E. Moore and William H. Kelly created a paint manufacturing facility and store, and based it out of San Carlos.
-According to the company website, both owners saw a growing need for professional painting services in the United States, coupled with a price that consumers could afford.
+Kelly-Moore began in 1946 when William E. Moore and William H. Kelly created a paint manufacturing facility and store, and based it out of San Carlos, California.
+According to the company website, both owners saw a growing need for professional painting services in the U.S., coupled with a price that consumers could afford.

-The company began expanding rapidly afterwards, and by 1984, Kelly-Moore had 80 stores nationwide, grossing more than $100 million.
+The company soon began expanding rapidly, and by 1984, Kelly-Moore had 80 stores nationwide, grossing more than $100 million.
 The company also added an additional manufacturing facility in Hurst, Texas.

-However, as profitable as business was and still is for Kelly-Moore, the long list of asbestos-related claims against the company resulted in extreme financial loss.
+As profitable as business was and still is for Kelly-Moore, the long list of asbestos-related claims against the company resulted in extreme financial loss.
 For over ten years, Kelly-Moore used asbestos in a variety of its interior paint products, for its ability to withstand heat and fire, for filler purposes, and to thicken the paint.
-Yet, Kelly-Moore claimed ignorance to the dangers of asbestos, and in turn, filed its own lawsuit against Union Carbide, the company the sold asbestos-containing products to the paint company during the 1960s through the early 1980s.

 Kelly-Moore vs. Union Carbide

-Per the Los Angeles Times, Union Carbide sold Calidria asbestos to Kelly-Moore, which was used as a thickening agent in paints and paints products.
-Kelly-Moore claimed that they were tricked into buying Calidria since Union Carbide allegedly presented it as a safe mineral.
-However, after deliberations, a jury cleared Union Carbide from liability, resulting in Kelly-Moore once again facing a string of asbestos-related lawsuits.
+According to the Los Angeles Times, Union Carbide sold Calidria asbestos to Kelly-Moore, which was used as a thickening agent in paints and paints products.
+Kelly-Moore claimed the company tricked them into buying Calidria and reportedly stated Union Carbide presented it as a safe mineral.
+After deliberations, a jury cleared Union Carbide from liability, resulting in Kelly-Moore once again facing a string of asbestos-related lawsuits.